jippi/scm-engine/docs/gitlab/script-attributes.md

 - `project.labels[].description` (string) Description of the label (Markdown rendered as HTML for caching)
 - `project.labels[].id` (string) Label ID
 - `project.labels[].title` (string) Content of the label

+## `webhook_event`

+!!! tip "`webhook_event` attribute is only available in `server` mode"

+    You have access to the raw webhook event payload via `webhook_event.*` attributes (not listed below) in Expr script fields when using [`server`](#server) mode.

+    See the [GitLab Webhook Events documentation](https://docs.gitlab.com/ee/user/project/integrations/webhook_events.html) for available fields.

+    The attributes are named _exactly_ as documented in the GitLab documentation.

+- [`Comments`](https://docs.gitlab.com/ee/user/project/integrations/webhook_events.html#comment-events) - A comment is made or edited on an issue or merge request.
+- [`Merge request events`](https://docs.gitlab.com/ee/user/project/integrations/webhook_events.html#merge-request-events) - A merge request is created, updated, or merged.